EMRahman/PiOrder/README.md

 Raspberry Pi & Pipsta based EPOS, Restaurant Ticketing &amp; Online Ordering.

 ##Overview & Technologies Applied
-A Raspberry Pi webserver is used to implement an EPOS.
-(JavaScript/Jquery/PHP).
+A Raspberry Pi webserver is used to implement an EPOS (JavaScript/Jquery/PHP).

-The Pipsta printers are used to print the customer receipts or kitchen tickets.
-(Python, Bash Scripts, SCP).
+The Pipsta printers are used to print the customer receipts or kitchen tickets (Python, Bash Scripts, SCP).

-Orders arriving from a website are sent to the bar and kitchen for printing.
-(Bash, Awk, SCP).
+Orders arriving from a website are sent to the bar and kitchen for printing (Bash, Awk, SCP).

 No central database is used - using files is sufficient for this system.

 ### Hardware